 sudo dnf upgrade --refresh

-By default, Rocky Linux does not have Htop available from its appstream so you will need the EPEL repository first.
+By default, Rocky Linux does not have Htop available from its appstream.
+So, you will need the EPEL repository first.
+Ensure you import the correct EPEL repository that matches your enterprised-based Rocky Linux version.

 First, enable the CRB.